raamana/graynet/docs/about.rst

 Individualized single-subject (covariance) networks from T1 mri features such as cortical thickness, gray matter density, subcortical morphometric features, gyrification and curvature.

-Applicable for biomarker development for the detection of many brain disorders such as Alzheimer's, Parkinson's, Schizophrenia and the like - see references below.

 .. image:: https://zenodo.org/badge/98567518.svg
    :target: https://zenodo.org/badge/latestdoi/98567518

 Applicability
 -------------

-The following publications outline typical use cases:
+This package can aid in understanding brain function (relationship of GM network-level features with behaviour) and in imaging biomarker development for the detection of many brain disorders such as Alzheimer's, Parkinson's, Schizophrenia and the like.
+The following publications show typical use cases:

  * Raamana, P.R. and Strother, S.C., 2017, Impact of spatial scale and edge weight on predictive power of cortical thickness networks bioRxiv 170381 http://www.biorxiv.org/content/early/2017/07/31/170381. doi: https://doi.org/10.1101/170381
  * Tijms, B. M., Seriès, P., Willshaw, D. J., & Lawrie, S. M. (2012).
 Similarity-based extraction of individual networks from gray matter MRI scans.
 Cerebral Cortex, 22(7), 1530-1541.